varabyte/kobweb/README.md

 Before continuing, for those new to the web, it's worth understanding that there are two ways to set styles on your HTML
 elements: inline and stylesheet.

-Inline styles are defined on the element tag itself, and might look like:
+Inline styles are defined on the element tag itself, and in raw HTML might look like:

 ```html
 <div style="background-color:black">